espressif/esp-iot-solution/examples/usb/device/usb_msc_wireless_disk/README.md

 * You can config wi-fi AP ssid and password in `menuconfig → USB MSC Device Demo → Wi-Fi Settings`, to change the esp32-sx hotspot name.
 * You can set wi-fi STA ssid and password also, to make esp32-sx connect to a router at the same time.
+* You can also configure Wi-Fi settings through the `settings` page on the web interface.

 ### Known Issues

-1. Files uploaded through web can not be aware by host , so Windows  `files resource manager` can not update the files list automatically.
-Please remount the disk to update the files list (弹出重新加载) .
-This bug will be fixed later.
-2. Files added or removed through USB disk, sometimes can not be found by web refresh.
+* After deleting or adding files through USB disk, please refresh the web interface.